Anagha-Vasudevan08/Anagha_BlueStampPortfolio/index.md

 | Item Name | What the item is used for | $Price | <a href="https://www.amazon.com/Arduino-A000066-ARDUINO-UNO-R3/dp/B008GRTSV6/"> Link </a> |
 | Item Name | What the item is used for | $Price | <a href="https://www.amazon.com/Arduino-A000066-ARDUINO-UNO-R3/dp/B008GRTSV6/"> Link </a> |

-Starer Project: Retro Game Soldering Kit
+# Starter Project: Retro Game Soldering Kit
+// link to vid

-Summary:
+# Summary:

 I chose this retro game soldering kit because I wanted something I could use everyday.
 The way it works is

-Components Used:
+# Components Used:
 - USB Socket (5V)
 - Dot Matrix 16*8
 - Screws and Nuts